 by Patrick Ilagan .
 July 2nd, 2013

 We’ve seen a lot of freelance designers use different social media platforms to promote their work.
-With a plethora of social media sites to choose from it can be a heck of ride to pick one
+With many social media sites, picking one can be a ride.

-Just because a lot of people use a particular social networking site doesn’t mean that it’s perfect for you.
-Misusing a social media site can be a pain and extremely time consuming.
+Just because many people use a particular social networking site doesn’t mean it’s perfect for you.
+Misusing a social media site can be a pain and highly time-consuming.

-“Be Social” is going to be a mini-series discussing social media sites and how each of them can help supercharge your business.
+“Be Social” will be a mini-series discussing social media sites and how each can help supercharge your business.

-This week, we’ll talk about the current top dog of social sites—Facebook.
+This week, we’ll discuss the current top dog of social sites—Facebook.

 It’s safe to assume that almost everyone we know is on Facebook.
-With more than a billion users it is no surprise that using Facebook gives you an edge when it comes to networking.
+With over a billion users, it is no surprise that using Facebook gives you an edge in networking.

 Many of us use Facebook for personal use -to connect with family and friends.
-The idea of using it as a promotion tool can be a hard pill to swallow especially to those who don’t use Facebook often.
+Using it as a promotion tool can be hard to swallow, especially for those who don’t use Facebook often.

 Using Facebook as a promotional tool can be a chore for some, and others see it as nothing more than procrastination.
-Of course with discipline and proper time management these issues are pretty much moot.
+Of course, these issues are pretty much moot with discipline and proper time management.

-Since this is a design blog we asked our creative pixies to churn out a cool infographic to further illustrate the reach and depth of Facebook.
+Since this is a design blog, we asked our creative pixies to churn out a cool infographic to illustrate Facebook’s reach and depth further.

 • The Daily Active Users went up to 26% from the 526 million on average in March 2013